jgege/UNI-CSCU9V5/CSCU9V5.md

   - object into which messages can be included and removed
   - each mailbox has its unique identification
 - Processes can communicate with other processes via different mailboxes
-- Communcating processes need to have shared mailboxes
+- Communicating processes need to have shared mailboxes
   - send(A, message) - send a message to mailbox A
   - receive(A, message) - receive a message from mailbox A
 - A link is only established if the processes share a mailbox